datarichard/shit-happens/README.md

 years old at the time of the interview.
 The sample attrition is comparable to other national longitudinal surveys such as the British Household Panel Survey and the German Socio-Economic Panel Survey (Watson and Wooden, 2006).
+We use the 2002-2016 waves of HILDA in our main analysis.

 #### Wellbeing Measures

-The cognitive and affective wellbeing measures were obtained from a single-item question (life-satisfaction) and the mental component summary score from the SF-36 (a 36-item questionnaire) respectively.
+The cognitive and affective wellbeing measures were obtained from a single-item question (life-satisfaction) and item 9 from the SF-36 (a 36-item questionnaire) respectively.

 *Cognitive wellbeing*.
 Overall life satisfaction was obtained from the annual face-to-face interview using the response to the question: